rodosilva/newPosts/Terraform-Associate/index.md

 - `terraform init`: Making use of the local provider.
 Download plugins.
 - `terraform plan`: Created to review
+- `terraform -out=abc`: Created to review and saved in `abc` file
 - `terraform apply`: Proceed of the creation
+- `terraform apply -auto-approve`: Proceed of the creation and auto approve
-- `terraform show`: Details of the resources we've just created
+- `terraform show`: Details of the resources we've just created.
+Command is used to inspect the current state file in Terraform
 - `terraform output`: See all the outputs

 `Providers - Resources - Arguments`